 top of page

-Last weekened I was lucky enough to spend some times in Sussex with my Aunt, where I really emersed myself in wild places more than I would usually would.
+Last weekened I was lucky enough to have a wild weekend break in Sussex with my Aunt, where I really emersed myself in wild places more than I would usually would.
 Below I've outlined what we did in case anybody is looking for inspiration for an autumn getaway!

 Here are the main things we did: